 Jean-Gilles Badaire was born in 1951, in Bourges.
-He now lives and works near Chambord.
+He lived and worked near Chambord.

 As a student, he discovered the works of various surrealist artists and writers and soon started his "collage series" which were later shown for his first exhibition, by Sophie Babet in her gallery Le Triskèle, in Paris.

 His regular travels to Western Africa, in Mali in particular, have also played a major role in his artistic work.